PENG-Zhe/peng-zhe.github.io/_pages/about.md

 # News
 <!-- -->
+- [Oct.
+2025] I am invited to serve as a Program Vice-Chair of <a href="https://ieee-cybermatics.org/2025/ica3pp/index.html" target="_blank">International Conference on Algorithms and Architectures for Parallel Processing (ICA3PP 2025)</a>.
+Welcome submissions!
 - [Aug.
 2025] Our paper on Hexapod Robot Contorl receives the Best Student Paper Award at IEEE ICIA 2025.
 Congratulations to Shichang Huang! <br>
 Our paper on Blockchain-based DID Management receives the Best Workshop Paper Award at BCRA 2025.
 Congratulations to Jiamin Deng! <br>
 I am serving as a Program Chair of <a href="https://bcra-conf.github.io/2025/program/panelBWEB3/" target="_blank">International Workshop on Blockchain and Web 3.0 (BWEB3 2025)</a>.
 Welcome submissions! <br>